TestGitB/qksms/README.md

 ### STEPS
 1. Long press on a conversation and press "Mark as unread" to reveal a notification.
-2. Press the home button to put QKSMS in the background.
+2. Press the home button to put QKSMS.in the background.
 3. Pull down on the notification to open the notification drawer.
 4. Tap on the body of the notification (not the buttons).
 5. Tap on the back button to reveal the conversation list.